Finding a Top Financial Advisor Firm in Omaha, Nebraska

 The firm offers financial planning services and help with investment management.
 AFIA’s focus is on long-term investing to help clients prepare for retirement and major life events.

-America First Investment Advisors LLC Investing Approach
+America First Investment Advisors Investing Approach

 America First Investment Advisors has a list of simple and concrete criteria that it looks for when investing in any company’s stock.
 On that list is a strong balance sheet, cash flow in excess of the company’s operating costs and an “identifiable market niche that provides a competitive advantage.”

 The firm’s goal with fixed-income securities, such as bonds, is to limit the number of transactions, because making many transactions tends to decrease the net value of bond investments.
 So when AFIA invests in bonds, it typically goes with bond exchange-traded funds (ETFs).
 The firm does sometimes invest in individual bonds for clients who are looking to buy large amounts of fixed-income securities.

 With the exception of a few institutional clients, Callahan Financial Planning works almost entirely with individuals.
 Of these clients, about one-third has a high net worth.
 Minimum investment requirements at Callahan vary by service type.
 For clients who use the firm's Basic Planning, Single Meeting or Targeted Planning services, there is no minimum.
 On the other hand, the firm's Comprehensive Planning and Comprehensive Plus Planning services have $750,000 and $500,000 minimums, respectively.